ifrh/Ostfalia-Proforma-Praktomat/README.md

 * URI of SVN repository to export the submission from (credentials are stored in .env file)

-## Configuration
+## Setup

+##### Mandatory: Credentials

 Create an .env file containing credentials and other private data.
 A sample file is included as .env.example.

     cp .env.example .example

+##### Optional: HTTPS
+For enabling HTTPS (port 443) you must

+* put your certificate files into /data/certs (or adjust folder name in docker-compose.yml)
+* comment in 443 configuration in nginx/nginx.conf
+* set servername and adjust certificate file names in nginx/nginx.conf

+##### Optional: Different Test Framework Versions

-For using other framework versions then you need to modify the following files:
+For using other test framework versions then you need to modify the following files:
+- URLs in Dockerfile
 - src/checker/JUnitChecker.py
 - src/checker/CheckStyleChecker.py
-- URLs in Dockerfile
 - src/settings.docker.py

-## Setup
+#### Create Docker Containers

 In order to build and start the docker composition simply run

     docker-compose build
     docker-compose up

+## ProFormA API (CURL)

 <!--
 TODO: The Web-Interface seems to be buggy.